 Remind mom how special she is by writing little sticky notes and placing them all over the house.
 Anywhere she looks, make sure she sees one: the bathroom mirror, a kitchen cabinet, her spot at the table, in a dresser drawer, etc. Tell her what you love about her, your favorite things to do together, and more.

 May is a beautiful time of year to hang out in the yard and relax in a hammock with a good book.
-Amazon, Wayfair, Walmart, and Dick's Sporting Goods have good options for less than $50.
+There are good options from many places for less than $50.
 If mom doesn't have a yard or trees for hanging a hammock, a portable chair could be just the gift for her to take to the park, to the beach, or on a day trip.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.